Making neurodiverse recruitment simple

 - Simplify the whole process as much as possible

-Going beyond hiring, you should also provide support and accommodations during onboarding.
+Going beyond hiring, employers should also provide support and accommodations during onboarding.
 This might include flexible working patterns, clear instructions for workplace needs assessments and creating a neurodivergent employee resource group.

-By levelling the playing field for neurodivergent people, you’ll gain access to a wider range of applicants – and their invaluable skills.
+By levelling the playing field for neurodivergent people, your business will gain access to a wider range of applicants – and their invaluable skills.

 Not sure where to start on your neuro-inclusive hiring journey?
 Contact us for support with your neurodiverse recruitment goals.